 Advancement

-Learning Scout skills and concepts through participation is a vehicle for personal growth, but it is not the primary goal.
-For example, learning how to tie a knot, plan a menu, swim, or administer first aid may turn out to be critical in one’s life, but they are secondary to the goal of personal growth that comes with learning.
-As Scouts learn skills and are tested on them, and then reviewed and recognized, they develop confidence.
-They come to realize they can learn and do other similar things.
-The retention of Scouting skills and knowledge is important, of course; but for retention to take place, it will be because Scouting skills and knowledge are used in our programs.
+Scouts master skills and concepts through participation as a means of personal growth.
+Learning how to tie a knot, plan a menu, pack for a camping trip, or administer first aid are useful skills, but they are secondary to the true goal of personal growth that comes from practice and learning.
+As Scouts learn skills, and are tested, reviewed and recognized, they develop an appreciation for process and gain self confidence.
+They realize they can also learn and do other things.

 First Phase Ranks